pankajjangid/Portfolio/README.md

 iGuruJi.in is an android Test Prep and video portal owned by AADHAR INSTITUTE , a part of AADHAR INSTITUTE’s Distance Learning Program Division.
 Aadhar Institute is the India's leading name in the field of Biotechnology and Life Science coaching, preparing students for Various Exams since 2002.

-#### Tools & Technolgies : Android Studio,Java,Kotlin,RxJava / RxAndroid,Exo player,Retrofit,XML,MVC
+#### Tools & technologies : Android Studio,Java,Kotlin,RxJava / RxAndroid,Exo player,Retrofit,XML,MVC

 #### Key Responsibility:
 - Maintaining the existing code and developing new features (Video Player & Course Module).